ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/java-interoperability/call-java-code-from-ballerina.md

 Suite #292
 , city=Royal Oak, state=MI, postal=48046}}, product=[{sku=BL394D, quantity=4, description=Basketball, price=450.0}, {sku=BL4438H, quantity=null, description=Super Hoop, price=2392.0}], tax=251.42, total=4443.52, comments=Late afternoon is best.
 Backup contact is Nancy Billsmer @ 338-4338.\}
 ```

-The above sections explain how to use the Bindgen tool to generate Ballerina bindings for Java classes and how to use them.

-For more information on various aspects related to Java interoperability in Ballerina, see [Java interoperability](/learn/java-interoperability/).